cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-quick-view/README.txt

 **Main features:**

-* Add a button in product loop to open a modal window with the product summary using ajax
+* Add a button in product loop to open a modal window with the product summary using AJAX
-* Choose to enable the prettyPhoto lightbox for images in quick view
 * Customize style of modal

-Full documentation is available [here](http://yithemes.com/docs-plugins/yith-woocommerce-quick-view/).
+Full documentation is available [here](https://docs.yithemes.com/yith-woocommerce-quick-view/).

 == Installation ==